dvsseed/microbit_helpler/README.md

 # microbit_helpler
-Creating a Scratch 2.0 Extension for BBC micro:bit
+Creating a Scratch 2.0 Extension for BBC micro:bit.